© Judy Helm Wright, parent & life educator http://www.ArtichokePress.com

 One of the most important parts of bonding is making an active effort in the care of your baby.
 This means diaper changes, midnight bottles, and getting up at those late cries to soothe and care for the baby.

-Make sure that you are playing your part in this relationship so that you are able to bond.
+Make sure that you are playing your part in this relationship so that you are able to bond, this great post to read can help you provide the right support.
 Both parents need to put equal effort into the hard parts of raising a child.
 By making sure that you are holding your own, you can make sure that your child will bond with you and will trust you more and more.
 Once you get into this and it becomes normal, it is not going to be a chore at all.
 You can bond and care for your child without a lot of hassle or time, and you can nurture that bond together.

 Do not forget playtime.
 This is one of the more enjoyable parts of parenting so do not let it pass you by.
 Play with your baby in a way that is safe and that is beneficial.
 You may want to do some light roughhousing or you may want to play games together that are targeted to children.
 Whatever you choose, make sure that you are there with them.
 You will find excellent tips and techniques in one of my books, Raising Smart & Kind Kids.